DS-100/DS-100.github.io/index.md

 Combining data, computation, and inferential thinking, data science is redefining how people and organizations solve challenging problems and understand their world.
 This intermediate-level class bridges between [Data 8](http://data8.org/) and upper-division computer science and statistics courses as well as methods courses in other fields.
-In this class, we explore key areas of data science including question formulation, data collection and cleaning, visualization, statistical inference, predictive modeling, and decision-making.​
+In this class, we explore key areas of data science, including question formulation, data collection and cleaning, visualization, statistical inference, predictive modeling, and decision-making.​
-Through a strong emphasis on data-centric computing, quantitative critical thinking, and exploratory data analysis this class covers key principles and techniques of data science.
+Through a strong emphasis on data-centric computing, quantitative critical thinking, and exploratory data analysis, this class covers key principles and techniques of data science.
-These include languages for transforming, querying, and analyzing data; algorithms for machine learning methods including regression, classification, and clustering; principles behind creating informative data visualizations; statistical concepts of measurement error and prediction; and techniques for scalable data processing.
+These include languages for transforming, querying, and analyzing data; algorithms for machine learning methods, including regression, classification, and clustering; principles behind creating informative data visualizations; statistical concepts of measurement error and prediction; and techniques for scalable data processing.

 ## Goals